Monday, December 23, 2024

 The Jennings Creek wildfire, burning along New Jersey’s border with New York, claimed the life of New York State parks system employee as he fought the fire on Saturday, Nov.
 9.

 In an ironic development, the National Weather Service has issued a coastal flood watch for Thursday, Nov.
-14, at 4 a.m. until Friday, Nov.
+14, from 4 a.m. until Friday, Nov.
 15, at noon.
 An approaching full moon and strong northeast winds overnight could combine to cause moderate coastal flooding Thursday and Friday mornings.

 Water supply status information is being posted and updated for the public at njdrought.org.
 Information on conservation is available on the DEP website at dep.nj.gov/conserve-water/.